-If you enjoy spending time in the great outdoors, you’ll already know just how different camping is in 2018 to a decade or so ago.
+If you enjoy spending time in the great outdoors, you’ll already know just how different camping is now compared to a decade or so ago.

 No, just like everything else in the world, technology has made its way to campsites as well.
 There are now a bunch of useful gadgets designed specifically for use while camping, and several general-purpose devices that are particularly useful when you’re setting up a temporary home in the middle of nowhere.

-From camp stoves that charge your smartphone to portable hot showers, tiny speakers with great sound to efficient solar chargers and more, we’ve found 2018’s best camping gadgets for your next trip off the grid.
+From camp stoves that charge your smartphone to portable hot showers, tiny speakers with great sound to efficient solar chargers and more, I’ve found the best camping gadgets for your next trip off the grid.

 No?
 Well, luckily a few people did have that idea, and the end result is the Biolite CampStove, now on to its second version.
 The stove lets you burn most fuel sources you can find lying around in nature, including twigs and branches, and converts the wasted heat energy from your stove into electricity at the same time.

 While you can usually expect the water at a maintained campsite to be safe to drink, the same can’t be said for the rivers, streams, and other sources you rely on in the backcountry.
-That’s why it’s worth packing a GRAYL.
+That’s why it’s worth packing a GRAYL UltraPress.

-The end result is around 16oz of purified water — the company claims the GRAYL will get rid of at least 99.999% of viruses, bacteria, and protozoa/cysts.
+The end result is around 16oz of purified water, and the company claims the GRAYL will get rid of at least 99.999% of viruses, bacteria, and protozoa/cysts.
 That last part is relatively unusual, since many water purifiers don’t touch protozoa.
 Certain metals and chemicals are also filtered out.

 Sick of sweating through breathless summer nights?
-Having a fan in your tent might seem like the height of campground luxury, but this Image model is very inexpensive, and works well.
+Having a fan in your tent might seem like the height of campground luxury, but this Odoland model is inexpensive and works well.

 That’s where this Advanced Elements solar shower comes in.
 It’s a simple concept: just fill the flexible bag with water from a tap or river, put it in the sun for a few hours, hang it up at an appropriate height, and enjoy your shower.

 Dozens of companies make competing versions, but we like this one for a few reasons.
-There’s a temperature gauge on the side to let you know what kind of shower you’re in for (it’ll easily reach 100+ °F/37+ °C, and the inlet valve is nice and large, making filling the bag faster and easier.
+There’s a temperature gauge on the side to let you know what kind of shower you’re in for (it’ll easily reach 100+ °F/37+ °C), and the inlet valve is nice and large to make filling the bag faster and easier.

-In a nice touch, there’s a small mirror included, along with a couple of built-in pockets to stash your shampoo and soap, and velcro straps for hanging your washcloth.
+In a nice touch, there’s a small mirror included, a couple of built-in pockets to stash your shampoo and soap, and velcro straps for hanging your washcloth.

 Bluetooth speakers are a dime a dozen, but good Bluetooth speakers?
 That’s a much shorter list, especially if you’re looking for one that’s appropriate for taking camping.